ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_weathertyping.rst

 Diagnostics are stored in esmvaltool/diag_scripts/weathertyping/

-    * weathertyping.py: calculate lamb and simplified WT, plot mean, anomalies and std for each WT for psl, tas, prcp
+    * weathertyping.py: calculate lamb and simplified WT, plot mean, anomalies and std for each WT for psl, tas, pr

 User settings in recipe